UnitTestBot/usvm/usvm-ml-path-selection/README.md

 ### How to modify the metric

-To modify the metric you can change values of the `reward` property of the `ActionData` objects in the property `path` of the `FeaturesLoggingPathSelector`.
-Currently, the metric is calculated in the `remove` method.
+To modify the metric you may change values of the `reward` property of the `ActionData` objects.
+They are written inside the property `path` of the `FeaturesLoggingPathSelector`.
+Currently, the metric is calculated in the `remove` method of the `FeaturesLoggingPathSelector`.

 ### Training environment